sguzunov/docs/docs/glue42-concepts/01_glue42-toolbar/glue42-toolbar.md

 ## Overview

-The Glue42 Toolbar is an application which acts as a central hub for managing Glue42 enabled applications, Layouts, Workspaces, search, notifications and various [**Glue42 Enterprise**](https://glue42.com/enterprise/) settings. [**Glue42 Enterprise**](https://glue42.com/enterprise/) comes with two options for a toolbar - a [Floating Toolbar](#floating_toolbar) and a [Launchpad](#launchpad).
+The Glue42 Toolbar is an app which acts as a central hub for managing Glue42 enabled apps, Layouts, Workspaces, search, notifications and various [**Glue42 Enterprise**](https://glue42.com/enterprise/) settings. [**Glue42 Enterprise**](https://glue42.com/enterprise/) comes with two options for a toolbar - a [Floating Toolbar](#floating_toolbar) and a [Launchpad](#launchpad).
 Both toolbars have certain advantages and disadvantages and are meant to present you with a choice depending on your specific requirements and preferences.

 ## Floating Toolbar